 Students are responsible for the upkeep of their lockers.
 Students or their parents may be assessed a financial penalty for severe or unusual damage to a locker.
 Students are responsible for their own valuables, money, and jewelry.
 Students are not to change lockers without prior approval from the office.
 Lockers are school property, not personal property.
 As such, they may be searched at anytime.
 Generally, a search will be conducted with the principal, one other staff member, and the student present.
 If the student is unable to be present at the time needed, the two adults will conduct the search.
 Shelves placed in lockers should be placed in such a position as to not interfere with the door-opening mechanism.
+Stickers of any kind are not to be placed in or on the locker.
 Any cost for repair of damage resulting to a locker due to such circumstance will be charged to the student and parents.